 Proof of fee remission must be produced before starting any course.

 If you are aged over 16 or under 19 on 31 August, you will not normally be charged fees for tuition.
 Overseas or mature students will be liable for fees – details are available from the College on application.

-Unfortunately, we are unable to accept mature student applications into some of our full time 16-18-year-old day provision.
-This is due to the safeguarding issues related to having mature students taught alongside 16 year olds.
+Unfortunately, we are unable to accept mature student applications into some of our full-time 16- to 18-year-old day provisions.
+This is due to the safeguarding issues related to having mature students taught alongside 16-year-olds.